Safe Connectivity Maintenance of Underactuated Multi-Agent Networks in Dynamic Oceanic Environments: Method

 \subsection{Flocking-Inspired Safety Controller}

-The sole objective of the safety controller is to ensure proper distances between the agents such that their communication graph is connected and they do not collide with each other.
-We are inspired by the reactive flocking approaches for achieving ideal inter-agent distances without prescribing a formation.
+The sole objective of the safety controller is to ensure adequate distances between the agents without prescribing a formation.
 Hence, we design our safety controller $\pisafe$ based on the gradients of a potential function $\psi$.

-To explain the principle let us first focus on just two agents $i$ and $j$ that are connected and are at an inter-agent distance $\norm{\qij} = \norm{\qi - \qj}$.
-Consider the following bowl shaped potential function
+To explain the principle, let us first focus on two connected agents $i$ and $j$ at an inter-agent distance $\norm{\qij} = \norm{\qi - \qj}$.
+Consider the following bowl-shaped potential function